All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Weight Loss Indication Off-label On-label

-Insurance Coverage for Weight Loss Varies; often not covered for weight-only use More commonly covered for weight management
+Insurance Coverage for Weight Loss Varies. often not covered for weight-only use More commonly covered for weight management

 When your goal is losing 50 pounds, the dose difference matters.
 The additional 0.4 mg in Wegovy (2.4 mg vs. Ozempic's 2.0 mg max) provides slightly more appetite suppression, and the STEP trials that demonstrated 15% body weight loss were conducted at the 2.4 mg dose .
-That said, many physicians prescribe Ozempic off-label for weight management when Wegovy is unavailable or when insurance covers Ozempic but not Wegovy.
+But many physicians prescribe Ozempic off-label for weight management when Wegovy is unavailable or when insurance covers Ozempic but not Wegovy.

 Can Ozempic Alone Help You Lose 50 Pounds?

 The honest answer is: it depends on your starting point.
 The SUSTAIN and STEP clinical trials provide useful benchmarks.
+For a complete cost breakdown, see our affordable GLP-1 options.

 In the SUSTAIN trials (focused on diabetes), participants on Ozempic 1.0 mg lost an average of 10 to 14 pounds over 30 to 56 weeks .
 At the higher 2.0 mg dose, weight loss reached approximately 15 to 17 pounds on average.